-9 Painful Realities You Face Every Day When You're Living With Lupus
+What Is Lupus?
+9 Painful Realities You Face Every Day Living With The Condition

 As you may have heard, Selena Gomez recently posted on Instagram about the kidney transplant she received from actress and friend Francia Raisa over the summer as a result of her battle with lupus.
 Gomez spoke to her fans about laying low this summer despite her new music, explaining that this operation, and her healing process, were the reasons for her absence.
 Now, she's ready to share what it's been like living with lupus and, in the process, she's providing a huge platform to educate others about the disease and the symptoms that people cope with every day.
 So what exactly is lupus?

 Well, to give some background, lupus is an autoimmune disease for which there is not yet a cure.

 Essentially, it is a chronic inflammatory disease, in which your immune system attacks the body's organs and tissues.
 It's not totally clear what causes lupus, and it can be somewhat challenging to diagnose.
 While some people are simply more prone to developing the condition, it can also be triggered by things like major exposure to sunlight and infections, according to Mayo Clinic.

 While lupus cannot be cured, those who have the condition focus on maintaining their symptoms and cultivating a good quality of life.
 This means focusing on things like good self-care, including proper protection from the sun and following a nutritious diet.

 Though symptoms vary from person to person depending on which parts and organs of the body are affected, here are a few common realities that people with lupus face on a daily basis.

 A lack of energy and a constant feeling of being tired are just a couple of the major, everyday realities people with lupus face.